Learning Design Audit · Private · May 2026

 Why this matters now

-TIA is at the stage where the content is built and proven, the community is active and loyal, and the methodology is coherent and taught by credible practitioners.
+TIA is at the stage where the content is built and proven, the community is active and invested, and the teaching has real authority behind it.
 The next meaningful question is not what content to add.
-It is whether what has already been built is producing the execution outcomes TIA intends, and whether TIA can see clearly enough to know the answer.
+It is if what has already been built is producing the execution outcomes TIA intends, and if TIA can see clearly enough to know the answer.

-The Losses and Learnings channel exists because members needed somewhere to process execution failures.
-The fact that it carries this weight, and that the backtesting channel has members independently inventing their own diagnostic tools, and that the premium Q&A channel fields execution questions that cannot be fully answered in text, all point to the same structural gap.
-The information that something is wrong is already inside TIA's system.
-The mechanism to see it clearly and act on it is what is missing.
+The Losses and Learnings channel exists because members wanted somewhere to work through the trades that did not go their way.
+That channel carries real weight.
+The backtesting channel has members building their own diagnostic tools.
+The premium Q&A channel fields execution questions that text alone cannot fully answer.
+These all point to the same structural gap.
+The signal is already inside TIA's own system.
+What is missing is a way to read it clearly and act on it.

 A note to Jason and Michael